johnchandlerburnham/johnchandlerburnham.github.io/posts/workthrough-hpfp.md

 Awesome, let's get started.

+---

-# Chapter 1: All You Need is Lambda
+# 1 All You Need is Lambda

 ## 1.3 What is a Function?
 **Function**: A relation between an input set and output set such that each